 - Interactive content

-How to Repurpose Overstock’s Women’s Shoes Buying Guide: Overstock could break apart their existing buyer’s guide to create even more content for the awareness and discovery phase.
+- How to Repurpose Overstock’s Sheets Buying Guide: Overstock’s guide was already top of the funnel, but they could break apart their existing guide to create even more content for the awareness and discovery phase.
 They could use the guide as a foundation to create blog posts, infographics, and social media graphics.

 PRO TIP: Do keyword research to find the most powerful terms for your content.
 Find the best keywords for your awareness and discovery phase content using Alexa’s Keyword Difficulty Tool, which helps you identify low-competition keywords that are frequently searched for.